-If you plan to consume the artifact from a job running on a different operating system or file system, you must ensure all file paths in the artifact are valid for the target environment.
-For example, a file name containing a
+Although the artifact's name is optional, it is a good practice to specify a name that accurately reflects the contents of your artifact.
+If you plan to consume the artifact from a job running on a different OS, you must ensure all the file paths are valid for the target environment.
+For example, a file name containing the character

-You will not be billed by Azure Artifacts for storage of Pipeline Artifacts, Build Artifacts, and Pipeline Caching.
-For more information, see Which artifacts count toward my total billed storage.
+You will not be billed for storing Pipeline Artifacts.
+Pipeline Caching is also exempt from storage billing.
+See Which artifacts count toward my total billed storage.

-+ suffix) in some packages types such as Maven.
++ is not supported in URL paths and some builds metadata for package types such as Maven.

 steps: - download: current artifact: WebApp

-download keyword is a shortcut to the Download Pipeline Artifact task.
+download keyword is a shortcut for the Download Pipeline Artifact task.

 A single download step can download one or more artifacts.
-To download multiple artifacts, do not specify an artifact name and optionally use file matching patterns to limit which artifacts and files are downloaded.
-The default file matching pattern is
+To download multiple artifacts, leave the artifact name field empty and use file matching patterns to limit which files will be downloaded.

 When an artifact name is specified:

-Only files for this artifact are downloaded.
-If this artifact does not exist, the task will fail.
+Only files for that specific artifact are downloaded.
+If the artifact does not exist, the task will fail.